aws-samples/amazon-ai-building-better-bots/README.md

 ## Prerequisites
 Create two IAM roles as described below.
 For more information, you can use the instructions provided in the Lex [documentation](http://docs.aws.amazon.com/lex/latest/dg/gs-bp-prep.html).

-1.  `CoffeeBot_app_role` - a Service role so Lex can invoke Lambda on your behalf with this custom inline policy (it's easy to start with Lambda and then swap it out with Lex as shown below)
+1.`CoffeeBot_app_role` - a Service role so Lex can invoke Lambda on your behalf with this custom inline policy (it's easy to start with Lambda and then swap it out with Lex as shown below)
 ```json
 {
 	"Version": "2012-10-17",